Below, we will look at the most common reasons and attempt to offer some guidance on analyzing and resolving them.

-- You can adjust the E164 formatting for calls though the PBX/Trunk Service page.
+- You can adjust the E164 formatting for calls through the portal PBX/Trunk Service page.

 - This usually means that the user has not fully completed registration on the Microsoft side as is often the case with new users.
 Please allow up to 48 hours to register depending on demand/load on Microsoft.

-- Occasionally, we see cases where a user's number has been amended in Microsoft 365 but has not fully propagated through to the platform (or vice-versa).
-A new Sync will often resolve this, but on rare occasions, numbers may need to be removed either on the MS side or the portal side, or both, and then re-entered, followed by a subsequent sync.
+- Occasionally, we see cases where a user's number has been amended in Microsoft 365 but has not fully propagated through to Call2Teams (or vice-versa).
+A new Sync will often resolve this, but on rare occasions, numbers may need to be removed either on the MS side or the Call2Teams side, or both, and then re-entered, followed by a subsequent sync.